Main research interests

 - International Migration Law

-Svenja Niederfranke is a Programme Assistant for the Migration and Diversity Programme.
+Svenja Niederfranke worked as Programme Assistant for the Migration and Diversity Programme.
 Her main interests include questions related to human rights at borders, return & readmission, and the role of courts and human rights bodies.

 Before joining the EPC in May 2021, she worked for the International Migration Law Unit at the IOM in Geneva where she focussed on questions related to the principle of non-refoulement and economic, social, and cultural rights of migrants.
 She has also worked for the GIZ representation in Brussels where she followed the reform process of the Common European Asylum System.